-New Relic Browser lets you choose which domains or subdomains that a Browser app monitors.
+Browser lets you choose which domains or subdomains that a browser app monitors.
 This is useful for limiting monitoring only to the application activity you consider important.
-For example, if you use the copy/paste method to deploy your Browser app, you can set domain conditions to protect the security of your browser monitoring license key and app ID.
+For example, if you use the copy/paste method to deploy your browser app, you can set domain conditions to protect the security of your browser monitoring license key and app ID.

 To view or edit your domain condition settings:

-- Go to rpm.newrelic.com/browser > (select a browser app) > Settings > Domain conditions.
+Go to one.newrelic.com > All capabilities > Browser > (select an app) > Settings > Application settings > Domain conditions.

 A preview text box displays in real time what domains match the conditions you set.
 You will also see an estimate of the impact the proposed settings will have on your data.

 To disable domain conditions and return to monitoring all domains:

 - Go to one.newrelic.com > All capabilities > Browser > (select an app) > Settings > Domain conditions.

 - Set the Enable domain conditions option to Off.